Subscribe to our newsletter to get alerts about new posts, local news, and industry insights.

 Many of Cannabiz Media’s clients have won patent protection for their inventions in the cannabis industry.
 Some examples include:

 Businesses that operate in or with the cannabis industry will face a changing landscape in the near future as markets open further and federal legalization eventually happens.
-Competition will increase, and mergers and acquisition will become even more commonplace.
+Competition will increase, national brands will rise, and mergers and acquisitions will become even more commonplace.

 Savvy companies will be looking for ways to stand out in the marketplace – ways to prove they’re positioned to survive and thrive.
-Patents instantly show investors that a business has a quantifiable and valuable advantage that cannot be copied easily.
+Intellectual property, particularly patents, instantly show investors that a business has a quantifiable and valuable advantage that cannot be copied easily.

 In fact, patent value can be calculated by evaluating six key things: